Cingulara/openrmf-docs/README.md

 ## Metrics Tracking with Prometheus and Grafana

-Starting with version 0.10.7 we include metrics tracking for all our major subsystems.
+We include metrics tracking for all our major subsystems.
 See the [OpenRMF Metrics](metrics.md) document for more information.

 ## Cleaning up the Docker volumes and such every so often
 If you want to remove all data from volumes you can run the below.
 Do at your own risk and know the consequences!
 I do this on my development machine to clear ALL volumes including those not for OpenRMF<sup>&reg;</sup>.